-As I already mentioned, these ads help you target very high-intent audiences - people who viewed specific products and even added them to their cart in your store.
+As I already mentioned, Facebook catalog ads help you target very high-intent audiences - people who viewed specific products and even added them to their cart in your store.
 This way, you can easily drive conversions from potential buyers that are already interested in making a purchase.

 Moreover, using a single ad template, you can create tens and hundreds of tailored ads showing your products to people who took action in your store across Facebook, Instagram, and Facebook’s Audience Network.

 These kinds of ads have clear advantages you just can’t ignore:

 - Using a single template instead of creating multiple individual ads

 - Recovering sales almost lost at the last moment

 On top of all that, you can also use DPAs to target broad audiences in your acquisition prospecting ad campaigns.

 Surprising, right?
 But it actually makes sense, as Facebook has a ton of data on user behaviors and interests, which can be used to target potential customers who still haven’t heard about your brand but can be interested in a certain product or a line of products you offer.

 Setting up Dynamic Ads for broad targeting will help you extend your reach and expand your customer base.
 In this case, Facebook will target people based on their interests in similar products to yours, similar brands, ads, etc.

 These audiences have an obvious potential to become your customers, and Facebook’s algorithm can help you optimize these campaigns to achieve higher conversion rates.